 - The rest of Israel upon taking the Promised Land – 3:11, 18-19;

 Rest is key to engaging the Word of God; better yet, the Word of God best engages my life when I have seasons of intentional – quality and quantity – rest.

 Rest is addressed in Hebrews 3:12-4:11.
 Then we have FOR…

 The “for” in 4:12 explains why the author is talking about rest.
 He is talking about rest because it is important for the Word of God to do what God intends to do.

 - How many rest periods am I taking?

-When we obey, God works; when we pursue Him, His Word continues to come alive in our lives!
+When we obey, God works; when we pursue Him, His Word comes alive in us.

-- Who can you talk to in your network to further this in your life?
+- Who can you talk to in your network to further rest in your life?